Linear Cross-Lingual Mapping of Sentence Embeddings: Introduction

 \section{Introduction}

 The approximately linear mapping between cross-lingual word embeddings in different languages is based on assumption that the word semantic meaning is conserved in a translation \cite{https://doi.org/10.48550/arxiv.1309.4168}.
-The linearity is only approximate because the corresponding words in different languages have different cultural background and different dependencies on context \cite{patra-etal-2019-bilingual, zhao-gilman-2020-non, Cao2020MultilingualAlignment, Peng2022Understanding}.
-We expect that a sentence has a less ambiguous meaning than a word, simply because the sentence context reduces ambiguity of each of its words.
-Therefore, a sentence semantics should be better conserved in a translation - the idea used in \cite{reimers-gurevych-2020-making}.
-In order to verify this expectation, we consider here a linear mapping between multilingual embeddings in two languages.
+The linearity is only approximate because the corresponding words in different languages have different cultural background, different multiple meanings and different dependencies on context \cite{patra-etal-2019-bilingual, zhao-gilman-2020-non, Cao2020MultilingualAlignment, Peng2022Understanding}.
+There are multiple patterns of polysemy, and the corresponding counts of word senses are different in different languages \cite{SRINIVASAN2015124, CASAS201919}.

+We expect, however, that a sentence has a less ambiguous meaning than a word, simply because the sentence context reduces ambiguity of each of its words.
+Indeed, in \cite{kang-etal-2024-translate} it is demonstrated that additional context helps to reduce disambiguation errors.
+The idea that a sentence semantics should be better conserved in a translation was used in \cite{reimers-gurevych-2020-making}.

+In Appendix~\ref{app:ambiguity_loss} we provide simple examples illustrating the loss of word ambiguity in a sentence, and suggest that a good translation can preserve the residual ambiguity, if any.
+The examples show that if semantics of a sentence is somewhat changed in translation, then a better translation is possible.
+Unlike a lone word, which often has different sets of meaning in different languages, a sentence is not only less ambiguous but also allow differently phrased translations, among which there is usually at least one that fully preserves the semantics.

+In order to explore the preservation of sentence semantics in translation, we consider here a linear mapping between multilingual embeddings in two languages.
 Unlike the removal of a language-specific bias in each language separately \cite{yang-etal-2021-simple, xie-etal-2022-discovering}, this mapping depends on both languages of interest and, while computationally cheap, may provide a better correspondence between the embeddings.
 Our contribution: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We suggest simple and computationally light improvement of the correspondence of sentence embeddings between two languages.
 The 'sentence' can be one or several contiguous sentences. \item For our evaluation we introduce a dataset based on wikipedia news. \item We demonstrate a non-orthogonality of the linear mapping between multilingual embeddings as an example and a measure of deficiency of a multilingual embedding model. \end{enumerate}

-\section{Cross-Lingual linear mapping}
+\section{Cross-Lingual Linear Mapping}